medy17/dropsilk/ARCHITECTURE.md

       ```

       This powers the UploadThing client for PPTX previews.

+- Electron Build: `npm run build:electron` orchestrates a two-step process:
+  - `vite build --base=./`: Vite builds the frontend with relative paths (`./`) for the app to work when loaded from the local filesystem via Electron's protocol.
+  - `electron-builder`: This tool packages the Vite output along with the `electron/` scripts into distributable installers (`.dmg`, `.exe`, `.AppImage`).

 - WebSocket URL resolution is dynamic:
     - If `location.protocol !== 'https:'` → `ws://<host>:8080` (useful on LAN).